Climate change

 There is a close relationship between agricultural systems and climate.
 For this reason, agriculture in Ireland will be impacted as our climate changes.
 No catastrophic effects are predicted for Irish agriculture in the shorter term; indeed some initial benefits may even accrue due to the projected increase in temperature and lengthening of the growing season.

 Increased winter rainfall will cause increased run-off from agricultural lands and may increase, for example, nitrate impacts on sensitive ecosystems and receiving waters.
 Drought stress may occur if prolonged dry spells occur during the summer months as is projected in certain climate scenarios.
 These may impact on yields.
-The capacity of agricultural systems to adapt to environmental and other changes is recognised e.g. though introduction of new crops.
-Hence, if the extent of climate change is limited though effective international agreement and actions then the most adverse impacts can be avoided.
+The capacity of agricultural systems to adapt to environmental and other changes is recognised, for example through the introduction of new crops.
+Hence, if the extent of climate change is limited through effective international agreement and actions then the most adverse impacts can be avoided.
 We can cope with many of these changes by changing the crops we grow and through farm management.
-See 'Climate Change, Scenarios and Impacts for Ireland', (Sweeney et al, 2003).
-(Pages 44/45 for the likely impacts on our crops).

 Go to Top